Smokey Mountain Ramblers (1968-1975)

 bass) and Terry Foster (banjo).

-tell us the band didn't last for more than two years, they released
+tell us that 2nd Sound didn't last for more than two years, they released

 one single and eventually included Jimmy Day and Eileen Reid in its

 in the Rocky Tops.
-Thaddeus and Terry returned to England, but
+Thaddeus and Terry stayed in England, but

 sadly Thaddeus was killed in an airplane crash a few years later.

-Vinny left in 1971 and Joe Murray joined the Smokeys before ending
+Vinny left 2nd Sound in 1971 and Joe Murray joined the Smokeys before ending

 up with Margo's Country Folk.